Asashou/notes/04_numpy/04_numpy.md

         - when to use signed or unsigned? if in doubt, use signed!

     - floats - always signed, and made of "mantissa + 10^exponent"
+        - e.g., `5.423520918e01`
-        - bigger floats have greater precision
+        - bigger float data types have greater precision (mantissa) and greater range (exponent)
         - `np.float16`, `np.float32`, `np.float64` - 2, 4 and 8 bytes floats
     - by default, arrays init to the biggest dtypes, either `np.float64` or `np.int64`:
         - `a = np.array([1, 2, 3])`, `a.dtype` -> int64